madislohmus/kone/README.md

 * `ctrl + a` - reload status info for all machines
 * `ctrl + f` - search (machine name / IP)
 * `Enter` - open shell to selected machine
+* `F1-12` - open a shell to the selected machine and issue the command (if any) assigned to the F-key.
 * `Esc` - exit search / program

 ## Screenshot